-The University at Buffalo’s new medical school is the largest medical education building under construction in the U.S., according to data compiled by the Association of American Medical Colleges.
+The new medical school building for the Jacobs School Medicine and Biomedical Sciences is the largest medical education building under construction in the U.S., according to data compiled by the Association of American Medical Colleges.

 Expected to open in 2017, the eight-story, 628,000 square-foot facility is also the largest project being constructed in Western New York.

 The new building will help the university create a world-class medical school, recruit outstanding researchers and clinicians, and transform the region into a major destination for innovative medical care and research — all objectives critical to the UB 2020 strategic plan.

 UB’s new medical school building was the first project to receive NYSUNY Challenge Grant funding through NYSUNY 2020, a piece of legislation that Gov. Andrew M. Cuomo signed into law in 2011.